maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Use the fetched code as it is."
                             }
                         ],
                         "_str": "Description: Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Use the acquired source code for internal research and development without modification.
-(Use the fetched code as it is.)\n- Use the acquired object code for internal research and development (Use the fetched code as it is.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n\n\n", "conditions": {
+(Use the fetched code as it is.)\n- Use the acquired object code for internal research and development (Use the fetched code as it is.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n\n", "conditions": {
                             "AND": [
                                 {